BackofenLab/B1_03_align-linear-gap/README.md

 ---
 **NOTE**

-The programming assignment will use a scoring dictionary with 3 entries.
-This should look as follows:
+The programming assignment will use a scoring function as parameters which is a dictionary with 3 entries.
+This will look as follows:

 scoring = {"match": -1,
                "mismatch": 1,
                "gap_introduction": 0}

-Make sure you use the correct keys in your implementation.
+You do not need to write the scoring function by yourself.
+However, make sure you use the correct keys in your implementation.
+An example will be provided in the skeleton of part a) Also have a look at return typehints in the skeleton functions and read carefully how the results should be returned.

 ---

-**a)** Implement the function zero_init() which takes two sequences S1 and S2 and creates the Needleman-Wunsch matrix and initiates all the matrix values with zeroes
+**a)** Implement the function zero_init() which takes two sequences S1 and S2 and creates the Needleman-Wunsch matrix and initiates all the matrix values with zeroes.
+Hereby S1 should be represented by the rows and S2 by the columns.

 **b)** Implement the function nw_init() which takes two sequences S1 and S2 as well as the scoring function and fills in the values for the first row and first column of the matrix with the correct values.